wireless-broadband-alliance/wba-openroaming-portal/docs/APIGUI.md

 - **Microsoft Authentication**
     - Authenticates a user using their Microsoft Azure account ID.

+- **Two-Factor Authentication code request**
+    - Request a new 2FA code for only portal accounts with two-factor configured with email or SMS.

 ## User Auth Register

 - **Local Registration**